 Brian Keith played the brother to the cattle baron Cole Wilkison.
 Keith was born to acting parents.
 He left acting to join the Marines in World War II.
-Following the war he went back to Broadway.
-His career eventually lead him to television and film.
-Keith is probably know best for the shows “Family Affair” (1966-1971) and “Hardcastle and McCormick” (1983).
-However some of his movies are pretty good.
+Following the war, he went back to Broadway.
+His career eventually led him to television and film.
+Keith is probably known best for the shows “Family Affair” (1966-1971) and “Hardcastle and McCormick” (1983).
+However, some of his movies are pretty good.
 These roles include Young Guns (1988), The Mountain Men (1980), Suppose They Gave a War and Nobody Came?
 (1970), The Russians Are Coming the Russians Are Coming (1966), The Hallelujah Trail (1965), The Parent Trap (1961) with Hayley Mills.

 May Wynn played the fiancee of Parish, Caroline Vail.
 She had a pretty small role here and I wouldn’t mention her except for another movie she was in, The Caine Mutiny (1954).
 She tried out for the prostitute role in From Here to Eternity (1953) but lost to Donna Reed. out when the studio decided to gamble on the fresh-faced innocence of Donna Reed.

 Basil Ruysdael played farmer Tex Hinkleman.
 I talked about Ruysdael in Episode 35 – Blackboard Jungle (1955).